-Should You Personalize Your Cover Letter & CV For Each Job Application?
+Should You Personalize Your Cover Letter and CV for Every Application?

 Today, most jobs require applicants to submit both a cover letter and a CV to be considered for the situation.
 A CV or a resume is a brief summary of your skills, experience and education, while a cover letter is a more in-depth explanation of why you’re the best person for the job.